Luminous efficiency function: Improvements to the standard

 The CIE 1924 photopic V(λ) luminosity function, which is included in the CIE 1931 color-matching functions as the '̅'̅y̅'̅'̅(λ) function, has long been acknowledged to underestimate the contribution of the blue end of the spectrum to perceived luminance.
 There have been numerous attempts to improve the standard function, to make it more representative of human vision.
 Judd in 1951, improved by Vos in 1978, resulted in a function known as CIE VM(λ).
 More recently, Sharpe, Stockman, Jagla & Jägle (2005) developed a function consistent with the Stockman & Sharpe cone fundamentals; their curves are plotted in the figure above.

+Stockman & Sharpe has subsequently produced an improved function in 2011, taking into account the effects of chromatic adaptation under daylight.
+Their work in 2008 has revealed that "luminous efficiency or V(l) functions change dramatically with chromatic adaptation".

 ISO standard

 The ISO standard is ISO/CIE FDIS 11664-1.
-The standard provides an incremental table by nm of each value in the visible range.
+The standard provides an incremental table by nm of each value in the visible range for the CIE 1924 function.

 Scotopic luminosity

 For very low levels of intensity (scotopic vision), the sensitivity of the eye is mediated by rods, not cones, and shifts toward the violet, peaking around 507 nm for young eyes; the sensitivity is equivalent to 1699 lm/W or 1700 lm/W at this peak.
 The standard scotopic luminous efficiency function or V(λ) was adopted by the CIE in 1951, based on measurements by Wald (1945) and by Crawford (1949).

+Luminosity for mesopic vision, a wide transitioning band between scotopic and phototic vision, is more poorly standardized.
+The consensus is that this luminous efficiency can be written as a weighted average of scotopic and mesopic luminosities, but different organizations provide different weighting factors.

+Human variation

 Color blindness

 Color blindness changes the sensitivity of the eye as a function of wavelength.
-For people with protanopia, the peak of the eye's response is shifted toward the short-wave part of the spectrum (approximately 540 nm), while for people suffering deuteranopia, there is a slight shift in the peak of the spectrum, to about 560 nm.
+For people with protanopia, the peak of the eye's response is shifted toward the short-wave part of the spectrum (approximately 540 nm), while for people with deuteranopia, there is a slight shift in the peak of the spectrum, to about 560 nm.
 People with protanopia have essentially no sensitivity to light of wavelengths more than 670 nm.

+Age

+For older people with normal color vision, the crystalline lens may become slightly yellow due to cataracts, which moves the maximum of sensitivity to the red part of the spectrum and narrows the range of perceived wavelengths.
+A method for estimating the transmittance of the human crystalline lens depending on age is standardized as CIE 203:2012, though further improvement has been proposed.
+For a few more lens transmission functions, see the Lucas (2014) Irradiance Toolbox.